wesgarland/gpsee/modules/curl/README.txt

 "CURLoption option" is an integer, to select which option is used.
-The valid values are defied by preprocessor #defines, and the value are not consquetive and create by bit-or-ing other #defines: it's not easy by inspect to get the list of valid options.
+The valid values are defied by preprocessor #defines, and the value are not consquetive and create by bit-or-ing other #defines: it's not easy by inspection to get the list of valid options.

 The third parameter is the value for the option -- it's just a blind void* pointer.
 It could be a integer, a function, a char* string, or